anila-a/flutter_app/README.md

 ## License

 This project is will be licensed under the GNU General Public License v3.
 A copy of [LICENSE]() is to be present along with the source code.

----

-## Maintainers
-The project is maintained by
- - List announce shortly